What am I doing?

 using a non-uniform time scale to show both global structure and local detail simultaneously,

 wiggling a line to suggest a vibrating string (silly).

 The bowing experiments led in an interesting direction: representing melodic motion with a continuous line.

 The two most satisfying products of this exploration were the Callig(raphy) and SplineRibbon renderers.

 So, what was I doing here?
-From my point of view at the time, I was playing,
+From my point of view at the time, I was just playing around,

 but looking back, I see that what I was playing with were the